-For all of these reasons, it is important to be clear and honest with your health care provider about your symptoms and response to treatment.
-If symptoms do not improve within four to eight weeks of treatment, tell your doctor that you would like to see a psychiatrist for diagnosis and treatment.
-Clearly, for more severe symptoms -- and always if you have thoughts about death or hurting yourself or someone else -- you should see a psychiatrist.
+If you or a loved one have symptoms of depression, seek help from a qualified health care provider.
+Many primary care doctors diagnose and treat depression.
+But if your symptoms do not improve within four to eight weeks of treatment, ask your health care provider for a referral to a psychiatrist for diagnosis and treatment.
+Clearly, for more severe symptoms -- and always if you have thoughts about death or hurting yourself or someone else -- you should see a psychiatrist as soon as possible.

 What Are the Treatments for Depression?

-The stigma depression carries drives many people to hide it, try to tough it out, or self-medicate with alcohol, drugs, or herbal remedies.
+The stigma depression carries drives many people to hide it, try to tough it out, or self-medicate with alcohol, drugs, or herbal remedies to get relief.
 To effectively treat depression, it is important to seek care from a licensed mental health professional and get a correct diagnosis and treatment plan.
-Many treatments for depression are available that vary according to the cause of the depression and its severity.
+Many treatments for depression are available and typically include a combination of psychotherapy and medication.